AdMico/PyNE-wells/README.md

 `USB6216InPB.py`: Code for reading in burst-averaged, dual-channel measurements from the National Instruments USB6216-BNC instrument.
 Used by other programs.

-`USB6216InPB_SRT.py`: Special version of `USB6216InPB.py` that enables the samples per channel to be specified in the function call rather than by `Config.py`.
-Used by `SampleRateTest.py` only.

 `USB6216Out.py`: Basic code for setting the voltage on the analog outputs in the National Instruments USB6216-BNC instrument.
 Used by other programs.

 ## Updates to be made in next version (submit requests here)

-- Deprecate `Instrument.py` if none of its functions are used (i.e., is true legacy).
-- Update filename for Pi_control_Gen4 to remove underscores.
-- Update filename for Res_Pull to remove underscore.
-- Move `Res_Pull.py` across to `debugging` folder.
-- Move `SampleRateTest.py` across to `debugging` folder.
-- Do we still need `stop.txt` or can we deprecate?
-- Can we deprecate `SweepFunction.py` and `TimeMeas.py` in next version?
-- How do I deal with `USB6216InPB_SRT.py` long-term?
-Can I put a software switch into `USB6216InPB.py` to make it redundant and remove?
-- Clean up the `PiBox` issue where a user who hasn't read the documentation can accidentally run someone else's MUXBox by mistake.
 - APM to create github repo for the hardware and link to it here for context.

 ## Installation